Esri/arcgis-maps-sdk-samples-qt/ArcGISRuntimeSDKQt_QMLSamples/Maps/GenerateOfflineMapLocalBasemap/README.md

 ## How it works

 The sample creates a `PortalItem` object using a web map's ID.
 This portal item is used to initialize an `OfflineMapTask` object.
-When the button is clicked, the sample requests the default parameters for the task, with the selected extent, by calling `OfflineMapTask::createDefaultGenerateOfflineMapParameters`.
+When the button is clicked, the sample requests the default parameters for the task, with the selected extent, by calling `OfflineMapTask.createDefaultGenerateOfflineMapParameters`.

 If the user chooses to use the basemap on the device, the `GenerateOfflineMapParameters.referenceBasemapDirectory` is set to the absolute path of the directory which contains the .tpk file.